NicMoe/tableau-intro-with-trees/README.md

 1. Download the latest version of [Tableau Public](https://public.tableau.com/en-us/s/) for Windows or Mac.
 This should be version 2018.3.2.
 Once downloaded, open the program.
 2. Fork this GitHub repo and save `potentialCanopy.csv` in an accessible place.
 Alternatively, [copy the data](https://raw.githubusercontent.com/NicMoe/tableau-intro-with-trees/master/potentialCanopy.csv) and save that document as `potentialCanopy.csv`.
 3. In Tableau Public, on the left side of the screen there are file and server types listed that you can connect to.
 Select 'Text file' and navigate to where you saved the `potentialCanopy.csv` file.
 4. A data preview will show you how Tableau is reading your data file.
 Do the field types look correct?
 Does the displayed data look right?
-Let's change the 'Town' field from a 'string' to the geographic role of 'city'.
+Let's change the 'Town' field from a 'string' to the geographic role of 'city' so it will be ready to map later.

    Above 'Town', click on the blue 'Abc'.